rquigley/mathematic_site/website/content/work/case_studies/medium.md

-Medium is a back-office solution for museums and large galleries built to manage art assets, sales and collectors/contacts.
-Mathematic designed and built the original system and was brought back ....
+Medium is a back-office solution for museums and large galleries built to manage art inventory, sales and collectors/contacts.
+It

+Mathematic designed and built the original system which was licensed in 2011 was brought back ....

  including inventory, collector/contact management,